 In the 1980s, China took some very big, bold decisions.
-The one-child policy slowed the country’s dangerous overpopulation, but changed the country’s culture forever.
-And the economic liberalization that started with the rise of Deng Xiaoping created unprecedented levels of wealth in a country that was largely unaccustomed to it.
+The one-child policy slowed the country’s dangerous overpopulation, but changed its culture forever.
+Furthermore, the economic liberalization that started with the rise of Deng Xiaoping created unprecedented levels of wealth in a country that was largely unaccustomed to it.
 This combination of circumstances produced a uniquely affluent and individualistic generation - and lots of opportunities for international brands exporting to China.

 According to a report by Fung Business Intelligence, most people in this so-called ‘privileged generation’ are only children in an often relatively wealthy family.
 For many this means, in stark contrast to their European and American contemporaries, no student debt and no crippling accommodation costs.

-A recent study commissioned by the Singapore Tourism Board showed young Chinese holidaymakers spend more than twice what their average Asian peers will spend.
-They are helping China to grow its e-commerce market by a projected 13%, between 2016 and 2020, with fashion items and consumer electronics dominating their shopping lists.
+So, many Chinese millennials (born between 1981 and 1996) have money to spend.
+And they are helping China to grow its e-commerce market by a projected 12.23% per year, between 2023 and 2027, with fashion items and consumer electronics dominating their shopping lists.

 Millennials in China are discerning and demanding, valuing authenticity and uniqueness.
 Their curiosity has led to booming cross-border retail e-commerce sales.
-Foreign brands exporting to China should note the most popular product categories: personal care and beauty, food and apparel and accessories.
-Their adventurous tastes have also increased demand for product categories such as Japanese animation and wine.
+Foreign brands exporting to China should note the most popular product categories: personal care and beauty, apparel and accessories, electronics and gadgets, food and beverages, and baby and children’s products.

 Lastly, it’s worth asking ‘is this sustainable’?
-Although the Chinese economy has experienced uncertainty in recent years – and has become more inward-facing since the trade war with the US – the country’s leadership is motivated to keep the economy growing.
-Although they don’t have to face re-election in a democratic system, they can be removed if they don’t get it right.
+Although the Chinese economy has experienced uncertainty in recent years – and has become more inward-facing since the trade war with the US – the country’s leadership is motivated to keep it growing.
+Chinese spending power continues to grow, and China’s love of foreign brands shows no sign of abating.
 So if you’re wondering whether to reach out to Chinese millennials, the answer is a resounding ‘yes’.